SS Taroona: Service in Australia and New Zealand

-Taroona entered service in 1935 on the Bass Strait route from Melbourne to Bell Bay and Beauty Point from Melbourne to Devonport and Burnie.
+Taroona entered service in 1935 serving on the Bass Strait route from Melbourne to Bell Bay and Beauty Point from Melbourne to Devonport and Burnie.

 Taroona was requisitioned for service as a troopship in World War II by the Government of New Zealand.
 She carried troops from Auckland to Suva's Naval Base Fiji in January 1942, and in March 1942.
 On her return to the Bass Strait run she was almost immediately again requisitioned this time by the Government of Australia again as a troopship.
 During her first trip to Naval Base Port Moresby at Port Moresby she carried 480 troops and supplies; on leaving Port Moresby she ran aground on a reef at the entrance where she remained for three days, helpless hard and fast aground.
 All attempts to refloat her using both engines and the assistance of navy vessels proved useless.
 The situation became serious when on several occasions Japanese bombers swept in to attack the Seven Mile Aerodrome outside Port Moresby.
 Why they failed to attack Taroona remains a mystery.
 Finally aided by three naval vessels, she shook herself free.